vandyand/JQuery_Calculator/README.md

-Simple calculator using jquery and bootstrap. calc.html and calc.js must be in the same directory to work.
+Simple calculator using jquery and bootstrap.
+Practicing concepts learned from this excellent [javascript and jquery book.](http://javascriptbook.com/buy/)